 - Phone batteries go flat very quickly when out of range.
 Turn the phone off before going into the bush to save the battery for emergencies.

 - Carry a Personal Locator Beacon (PLB).
 A PLB is radio transmitter that can contact emergency authorities via satellite once it has been set off.
 Most contain a Global Positioning System (GPS) to report your exact location.

 - Once a PLB has been set off you should remain where you are and wait for rescue.
 Do not attempt to find your way home as you may go further into the wilderness and delay rescue attempts.
 The search and rescue operation will continue until you are found.

 Do not turn off the PLB, even if you no longer need rescuing.
 If the signal fails, they may assume your PLB battery has expired or you have fallen off a cliff.

 - Needless to say, do not turn on a PLB unless it is an emergency or some life-threatening situation.
 Searches are very expensive.

 Once a PLB has been used you must replace the battery, as the battery life may be severely depleted.

-- NPWS offices in some areas have PLBs available for loan to bushwalkers.
+- NPWS offices and police in some areas may have PLBs available for loan to bushwalkers.